ECO 111 - Principles of Microeconomics

 Course Learning Outcomes

-3. Define and calculate Elasticity in order to analyze, integrate and evaluate economic data.
+6.Calculate elasticity of demand in order to evaluate economic data.

 Course Offered Fall and Spring